What is the Fourth Annual Wear Pants to Church Day?

 and he inviteth them all to come unto him, black and white, bond and free, male and female; and remembereth the heathen; and all are alike unto God, both Jew and Gentile (2 Nephi 26:33)

-What is the goal of the Third Annual Wear Pants to Church Day?
+What is the goal of the Fourth Annual Wear Pants to Church Day?

 We are active and faithful Mormon feminists who want to show that there is more than one way to be a good Mormon woman or man.
 We believe that everyone is welcome at church.